Terry Brown (American football)

-Terry Lynn Brown (born January 9, 1947) is an American former professional football safety who played in the National Football League (NFL) from 1969 to 1976.
+Terry Lynn Brown (born January 9, 1947) is an American former professional football player who was a safety in the National Football League (NFL) from 1969 to 1976.
 His most famous play is when he scored a touchdown for the Minnesota Vikings in Super Bowl IX on a blocked punt making him the first Oklahoman to score a touchdown in the Super Bowl.

+Brown played college football for the Oklahoma State Cowboys.